In usage and use case, webhooks and WebSub are similar… but different. The article below sheds some more light on when and how to use each.

-Webhooks are a good choice for the event-driven notification system.
-When the consumer needs to be notified on every event occurrence with their account at the providers' platform, the webhook implementation is ideal.
+Webhooks is a good choice for the event-driven notification system.
+When the consumer needs to be notified on every event occurrence with their account at the providers' platform, the webhook implementation is ideal for achieving this.
 WebHooks help a consumer keep in sync with the provider’s status as the provider sends data on each event back to the consumer via callback-URL.

 The Webhook is a better choice when SLA of the delivery is considerable.
-Webhooks (by their nature) may have a stricter SLA requirements, while WebSub may have looser constraints on timely delivery.
+Webhooks (by their nature) may have a stricter SLA requirements, while WebSub may have a loose constraints on timely delivery.

 Examples for when webhooks win out are payment gateways, email providers, SMS & calling service provider, analytics platforms and so on.
-When any payment happens at the payment gateway, the vendor system must receive notification so they can confirm the order (ie perform a follow-on function).
-Here payment gateways return payment information using webhooks to inform the vendor.
-Stripe, SendGrid, Twilio, Slack are good examples of webhooks in action.
+When any payment happens at the payment gateway, the vendor system has to know about it so they can confirm the order.
+Here payment gateway will return the payment information using webhooks to inform the vendor about it.
+Stripe, SendGrid, Twilio, Slack are good real-life examples for WebHooks.

 SendGrid provides webhooks to get notified on every event occurrence for email delivery and its engagement.
 SendGrid’s webhook will return the success delivery event data.
 The various events are delivery, opened, click on a link, spam.